simonvc/treedao.org/faq.md

 # Why an NFT + DAO?

-todo
+There are aspects of NFTs (Non Fungible Tokens) and aspects of Distributed Autonomous Organizations that we thing work really well together in this context.

+NFTs are digital goods, that can be easily tracked and make good and novel gifts.
+People already gift Fungible, Ephemeral things, for example, gift cards, cut flowers, or "donation certificates".
+Unlike these gifts, NFTs attached to real world objects have ongoing value.

+Recipients of a TreeDAO NFT, can use the voting power attached to the NFT, to have a say in how the woodlands are managed, and can vote to allow the DAO to raise more funding, and buy more woodlands.
+NFTs are also durable goods, and can be infinitely re-gifted, with the sender paying ETH gas fees.
+NFTs following EIP 1155 can be re-sold with a portion of the sale value returning to the DAO, to cover upkeep or expansion.

+Finally, the DAO provides a way to guarantee the minimum value of the NFT..
+If the NFTs traded at far below the sale price of the woodland, someone could acquire 51% of the tokens, and vote to sell the land and return the money back to the NFT holders.

 # Where is the woodland?

 We are currently looking at a property just north of london, a short distance from the tube line.
-NFT holders will be able to visit their NFT location, there is a public access bridleway through the woodland, that non-holders are welcome to use to visit the woodland.
+NFT holders will be able to visit their NFT location, there is a public access bridleway through the woodland, that non-NFT holders are welcome to use to visit the woodland.

 # Why should i buy into the presale?

 NFTs minted during the pre-sale will be around 50/Eth.
-Once you receive your NFTs you're welcome to sell them on any platform that supports EIP 721 (opensea for example).
+Once you receive your NFTs you're welcome to sell them on any platform that supports EIP 721 or 1155(tbc) (opensea for example).
 They may well sell for a premium, meaning you'll make a profit.

 # What will the NFTs be worth?